jond3k/yay/README.md

 * a simple language for creating rules
 * regexps can be used to match things like dates
-* complex rules can be stored in .yay files
+* more complex, multilined rules can be stored in .yay files
-* yay files can be shared using *github gists*
+* yay files can be shared using gists!

 more
 ----

-if the syntax in the earlier examples seemed a bit too wordy, words like "and", "a", "are" and "is" are completely optional.
+the syntax is designed to be easy to use but if the other examples seemed a bit too wordy, words like "and", "a", "are" and "is" are completely optional

+    $ echo "[error] [warning] [info]" | yay error and warning are red and info is green
     $ echo "[error] [warning] [info]" | yay error warning red info green

+you can set both foreground and background colours and use all the VT100 commands

+    $ echo "this is a match" | yay match is a dim blue red

+if you want to make something really stand out, you can colour an entire line

+    $ echo "this line is matched" | yay matched are red yellow lines

-in fact, the words you match with are actually regular expressions
+you can treat matching words line regular expressions

-    $ echo "[error] [warning] [info]" | yay "(error|warning)" red, info green
+    $ echo "[error] something bad" | yay "(error|warning)" red
+    $ echo "[ERROR] something bad" | yay "/error/i" red

 the default configuration works well for log4x and syslog outputs